 Queen Victoria revelled in her new home, moving there from Kensington Palace.
 She hosted balls and receptions and from Buckingham Palace, she progressed to Westminster Abbey for her Coronation in 1838.
 After she married Prince Albert of Saxe-Coburg in 1840, she lived there with her expanding family until the Prince Consort's death in 1861.
 Thereafter the place entered a state of decline and for some years looked increasingly derelict and in need of repair.

 Only in the latter part of her reign did Queen Victoria make occasional appearances at the Palace, notably for her two Jubilees in 1887 and 1897.
-Princess Alice (Countess of Athlone) appeared on the balcony both in 1887 for Queen Victoria's Golden Jubilee and again in 1977 for the present Queen's Silver Jubilee.
+Princess Alice (Countess of Athlone) appeared on the balcony both in 1887 for Queen Victoria's Golden Jubilee and again in 1977 for Queen Elizabeth II's Silver Jubilee.
 Alice, Queen Victoria's granddaughter, was too young to take part in the 1887 procession, but not too old to do so in 1977.

 During Victoria's absence, the Palace sometimes housed foreign dignitaries.
 In 1873, Nassered-Din, Shah of Persia, stayed there.
 His Imperial Majesty had unconventional personal habits: eschewing the dining-room table, he ate roast lamb straight from the floor; and he once organized a boxing match in the Palace gardens.
 It is even said that the bones of one of his staff, executed with a bowstring, lie beneath the immaculate lawn.